CTR News Page:

 Retreats at Camp Table Rock!

 Another event is our Rugged Men's retreat.
-This weekend is held in September (18-20, 2020) and it's a perfect time to get away from everyday life to enjoy the beauty here at CTR!
+This weekend is held in September (16-18, 2022) and it's a perfect time to get away from everyday life to enjoy the beauty here at CTR!
 This is a men's event which is full of activities and tournaments.
 Have a competitive side?!
-Then you'll love getting involved in the numerous tournaments such as trap shooting, archery, fishing, and horseshoes.
+Then you'll love getting involved in the numerous tournaments such as trap shooting, .22 pistol, archery, fishing, corn hole, and horseshoes.
 The services are geared toward men.
 Did I mention there's a fish fry on Sunday?!
 You do not want to miss this event - trust us!

 SOme important "P's" in life: